sukhjeetChauhan/sukhjeetChauhan/README.md

 - 💬 I am a full Stack software developer originally from India and now residing in New Zealand
 - 🔭 I’m currently working on PizzaStop website and making small improvements in it.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and ASP .NET.
-- 👯 I’m collaborating on a group project of a meal planner app.

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/sukhjeet-chauhan-627401140/">
   <img src="https://img.shields.io/badge/LinkedIn-blue?&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>